-- a.
-Mitigation efforts, when allowed, shall ensure that development activity does not yield a net loss of the area or function of the critical areas.
-No net loss shall be measured by: - 1) Avoidance or mitigation of adverse impacts to fish life; or - 2) Avoidance or mitigation of net loss of habitat functions necessary to sustain fish life; or - 3) Avoidance or mitigation of loss of area by habitat type. - b.
-Mitigation to achieve no net loss should benefit those organisms being impacted. - c.
-Where development results in a loss of wetland area, the mitigation plan shall demonstrate that wetland area is replaced consistent with the ratios described in the tables in WMC 16.04.070.
-The created or enhanced wetland shall be, acre for acre, of equal or greater biological values, including habitat value, and with equivalent hydrological values including storage capacity. - 1) Wherever possible, replacement or enhancement shall occur on-site. - 2) However, where the applicant can demonstrate that an off-site location is in the same drainage sub-basin, and that greater biological and hydrological values will be achieved, the city may approve such off-site mitigation. - 3) Wetponds established and maintained for control of surface water shall not constitute mitigation for wetland alterations. - 4) Where there is a wetland within 25 feet of the toe of a slope equal to or greater than 25 percent, the buffer shall be a minimum of 25 feet beyond the toe of the slope.
+(b) Mitigation to achieve no net loss should benefit those organisms being impacted.

+~~(c)~~ Where development results in a loss of wetland area, the mitigation plan shall demonstrate that wetland area is replaced consistent with the ratios described in the tables in WMC 16.04.070.
+The created or enhanced wetland shall be, acre for acre, of equal or greater biological values, including habitat value, and with equivalent hydrological values including storage capacity.

+- (i) Wherever possible, replacement or enhancement shall occur on site. - (ii) However, where the applicant can demonstrate that an off-site location is in the same drainage sub-basin, and that greater biological and hydrological values will be achieved, the city may approve such off-site mitigation. - (iii) Wetponds established and maintained for control of surface water shall not constitute mitigation for wetland alterations. - (iv) Where there is a wetland within 25 feet of the toe of a slope equal to or greater than 25 percent, the buffer shall be a minimum of 25 feet beyond the toe of the slope.

-3. Mitigation Plan.
+(3) Mitigation Plan.
 A mitigation plan shall provide for the design, implementation, maintenance, and monitoring of mitigation measures.
 A mitigation plan shall include but is not limited to the following:

-- a.
-Methods and techniques to be used to mitigate impacts to critical areas;

-- b.
-Explanation of methods and techniques, such as construction practices to be used to implement the identified mitigation methods; - c.
-Methods and techniques for monitoring said mitigation and a proposed timeframe for such monitoring.
+- (a) Methods and techniques to be used to mitigate impacts to critical areas; - (b) Explanation of methods and techniques, such as construction practices to be used to implement the identified mitigation methods; - (c) Methods and techniques for monitoring said mitigation and a proposed timeframe for such monitoring.

-4. Storm Water Management.
-Any development on critical areas shall be consistent with the storm water and erosion control regulations of the Washougal Municipal Code or the most recent version of the [City's Stormwater Management Program Manual for the Puget Sound Basin, Washington State Department of Ecology](#), whichever is more restrictive.
+(4) Stormwater Management.
+Any development on critical areas shall be consistent with the stormwater and erosion control regulations of this code or the most recent version of the city's stormwater management program, whichever is more restrictive.

-5. Buffer Enhancement.
+(5) Buffer Enhancement.
 Where a development avails itself of the buffer reduction opportunity described in this chapter, the following enhancement standards shall apply:

-- a.
-The applicant shall submit to the city a written request describing the extent and nature of the proposed development activity and shall submit a written enhancement plan. - b.
-The enhancement plan shall include calculations and maps that illustrate: - 1) Required boundary locations of all critical areas and attendant buffers; - 2) Proposed buffer areas after reduction; - 3) Proposed areas to receive enhancement measures; - 4) A timeline for completion of the enhancement plan; - 5) Methods and techniques to be used to mitigate impacts to critical areas; - 6) An explanation of methods and techniques, such as construction practices to be used to implement the identified mitigation methods; and - 7) Methods and techniques for monitoring said mitigation and a proposed timeframe for monitoring. - c.
-The enhanced area shall be, acre for acre, of greater biological values, including habitat value, and with greater hydrological values including storage capacity. - d.
-Enhancement shall occur on-site. - e.
-Wetponds established and maintained for control of surface water shall not constitute mitigation for wetland alterations. - f.
-Surface water management or flood control shall not be considered enhancement.
+- (a) The applicant shall submit to the city a written request describing the extent and nature of the proposed development activity and shall submit a written enhancement plan. - (b) The enhancement plan shall include calculations and maps that illustrate: - (i) Required boundary locations of all critical areas and attendant buffers; - (ii) Proposed buffer areas after reduction; - (iii) Proposed areas to receive enhancement measures; - (iv) A timeline for completion of the enhancement plan; - (v) Methods and techniques to be used to mitigate impacts to critical areas; - (vi) An explanation of methods and techniques, such as construction practices to be used to implement the identified mitigation methods; and - (vii) Methods and techniques for monitoring said mitigation and a proposed timeframe for monitoring.

+- (c) The enhanced area shall be, acre for acre, of greater biological values, including habitat value, and with greater hydrological values including storage capacity. - (d) Enhancement shall occur on site. - (e) Wetponds established and maintained for control of surface water shall not constitute mitigation for wetland alterations. - (f) Surface water management or flood control shall not be considered enhancement.
 (Ord.
+1955 § 1 (Exh.
+A), 2022; Ord.
+1849 § 1 (Exh.
+A), 2018; Ord.
 1543 § 1, 2006)